Araf179/Centivo-Snippet/Readme.md

+# Approach

+I took a typescript approach just to avoid further maintainence issues.
+I chose a Model-View-Whatever design pattern approach.
+Only because I was thinking about CRUD in mind.
+If we wanted to add extra functionality we can add it to the service as needed i.e 0Auth2.0, rate limiters etc.
+None the less we instantiate our server with our service and controllers assigning them to appropriate route handlers.
+That was the basic idea :)

 # User Management API - Simple, Clean, Effective

 Hey there! 👋 This project is a lightweight API designed for managing user data.
 We built this with simplicity and efficiency in mind.
 If you're looking for a straightforward way to handle user creation, retrieval, updating, and deletion, you've come to the right place.